 This is an area that confuses many people.
 A person is resident in a country for tax purposes in any given tax year, but may be domiciled in a separate country because of their life history.

-Therefore, it is possible to be tax resident in country B in one year and then move and become resident in country C in the following year, but because they were born and raised elsewhere, actually be domiciled in country A.
+Therefore, it is possible to be tax resident in country B in one year and then move and become resident in country C in the following year, but because they were born and raised elsewhere, actually be domiciled in country A. It is this concept that makes for difficult explanations and confusion.

 To provide an example, your author is a British citizen and was born – and until my late 20s – lived in England.
 In my late 20s I moved to Belgium for some years.
-I was resident in Belgium, but still domiciled in the UK.
+I was lived in Belgium, but was still domiciled in the UK.
 Then I moved to Malta.
 Now I am still a UK citizen and still domiciled in the UK, but I am a tax resident in Malta.

 Since a person’s country of domicile is considered to be their “permanent” home, it is not a quick process to move or change domicile.
 The time frames vary from country to country, but for most it would take a minimum of five years.
 In the UK, for example, it can take between 25 and 30 years to prove that you left and are not returning!